policypriorityinference/policypriorityinference.github.io/themes/ppi/content/_index.md

 ## About PPI

 {{% larger-text %}}
-Policy Priority Inference (PPI) is a research programme that emerged in 2018 from a collaboration between <a href="http://turing.ac.uk/">The Alan Turing Institute</a>, the <a href="https://www.cide.edu/">Centro de Investigación y Docencia Económica</a>, and the <a href="https://www.undp.org/">United Nations Development Programme</a>.
-Currently, PPI continues its development at The Alan Turing Institute as one of the research strands of the <a href="http://turingcss.org/">Computational Social Science Group</a>, part of the Institute’s <a href="https://www.turing.ac.uk/research/research-programmes/public-policy">Public Policy Programme</a>.
+Policy Priority Inference (PPI) is a research programme that aims to model the causal link between government expenditure and policy outcomes, while simultaneously accounting for the multidimensionality and complexity of development.
 {{% /larger-text %}}

-PPI aims at modelling the causal link between government expenditure and policy outcomes while accounting for the multidimensionality and complexity of development.
-It employs computational methods to overcome the limitations of coarse-grained data on development indicators and public spending.
-One of PPI’s main outputs is an analytic tool that helps governments measure the impact of public expenditure on development outcomes.
+PPI employs computational methods to overcome the limitations of coarse-grained data on development indicators and public spending.
+A key output from the programme is an analytical tool that helps governments measure the impact of public expenditure on development outcomes.
 It supports evidence-based decision-making in an environment characterised by budget constraints, concurrent and competing targets, multidimensional development, imperfect governance, and context-specific interdependencies between policy issues.
-This tool uses a specific type of artificial intelligence called agent computing (or agent-based modelling), which allows modelling socioeconomic agents and their decision- making processes, providing a transparent alternative to black-box approaches.
-The PPI toolkit has been deployed in various countries through collaborations with multilateral organisations and governments (national and subnational) to support development planning and ex ante evaluation in multidimensional settings.
-You can find academic and policy publications associated with these applications in the publications section of this website.
+This tool uses a specific type of artificial intelligence called agent computing (or agent-based modelling), which allows modelling of socioeconomic agents and their decision- making processes, providing a transparent alternative to black-box approaches.

+The PPI toolkit has been deployed in various countries through collaborations with multilateral organisations and governments to support development planning and evaluation in multidimensional settings.

-{{% youtube id="shMhykSu72M" %}}
+{{% youtube id="shMhykSu72M" margins="mb-5 mt-5" %}}

+The PPI research programme emerged in 2018 from a collaboration between <a href="http://turing.ac.uk/">The Alan Turing Institute</a>, the <a href="https://www.cide.edu/">Centro de Investigación y Docencia Económica</a>, and the <a href="https://www.undp.org/">United Nations Development Programme</a>.
+Currently, PPI continues its development at The Alan Turing Institute as one of the research strands of the <a href="http://turingcss.org/">Computational Social Science Group</a>, part of the Institute’s <a href="https://www.turing.ac.uk/research/research-programmes/public-policy">Public Policy Programme</a>.

 {{% /backgrounded-section %}}

 {{% backgrounded-section class="inner-background-white" %}}

-## The PPI model
+## The PPI toolkit

+There are two versions of the PPI tool.
+The original model, written in Python, has been adopted by various users in public organisations.
+However, as working with code still imposes a significant adoption barrier, the research programme has created an online 'app' version with a graphical model and data templates for easy usage.

+You can read the details about the latest version of the PPI model in this <a href="https://doi.org/10.1016/j.worlddev.2023.106256">publication</a>.

+{{% /backgrounded-section %}}

+{{% row %}}

+{{% backgrounded-half-column class="inner-background-secondary" %}}

+### The App

+The new PPI app has been developed to run a simplified version of the PPI model.
+It is a responsive, user-friendly AI tool that simulates the policymaking process that allows you to interpret and analyse your data through a simple, clear interface without the need for any coding, providing interactive visualisations of the outputs.

+{{% button url="/pages/app/" %}}
+Find out more
+{{% /button %}}

+{{% /backgrounded-half-column %}}

+{{% backgrounded-half-column class="inner-background-secondary" %}}

+### The Python code

 You can read the details about the latest version of the PPI model in this <a href="https://doi.org/10.1016/j.worlddev.2023.106256">publication</a>.
 The original model has been written in Python, and the links below provide access to its source code as well as to a package that can be installed via PyPI.
 In addition, this website provides a series of tutorials to use the Python version of the PPI model.<br>